spgumd/spgumd.github.io/_pages/about.md

 Starting today, our funding goal is $10,000!
 Track our progress and make a (tax deductible) donation through our [Donate page](donate/){: .btn .btn--success}, and post about it on social media with #UVAScientistsFund!

-Also, we are seeking partnership with other organizations at UVA!
+Also, we are seeking **partnership with other organizations at UVA**!
 Reach out via email or social media if your organization wants to help by promoting and/or donating to this cause.

 If you need help as a result of the pandemic, access resources here: [https://www.supportcville.com/].